Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 My Dad’s accounting office was a ghetto Chinatown storefront — a few desks on the ground floor of a creaky tenement building.
 Mom took over day-to-day duties.
 Unfortunately, I also had a new role.

-So I transferred to Baruch College, City’s University’s famed business school.
+So I transferred to Baruch College, City’s University’s famous business school.
 Even though my father was no longer around to bully me into taking math and science classes, he had trained me well.
 I piled on the accounting classes that recreated the familiar feelings of drowning academically.
 Once again, history repeated itself: Cs and Ds piled up fast.

 In desperation, I took a journalism course to boost my grades.
 I learned that journalists got paid to ask nosy questions and write stories.
 An interesting concept for a girl raised to be seen and not heard.
 That first journalism class led to another.
 Then, another.
 The As started rolling in.